 VICS Optimal Care Summits colorectal cancer consultation 2024–25

-The expert advisory group below will review progress in colorectal cancer care and outcomes for Victorians affected by colorectal cancer since our second summit on this topic, in 2018.
-The VICS will survey clinicians and other stakeholders across Victoria about barriers to and enablers of optimal care, and identify unwarranted variations in care and outcomes in Victoria.
+The expert advisory group below reviewed progress in colorectal cancer care and outcomes for Victorians affected by colorectal cancer since our second summit on this topic, in 2018.
+The VICS then surveyed clinicians and other stakeholders across Victoria about barriers to and enablers of optimal care, and identify unwarranted variations in care and outcomes in Victoria.
+At a live summit event on Friday 28 February 2025, multidisciplinary clinicians, consumers, and other stakeholders codesigned actions to address priority variations.

 VICS Optimal Care Summits